 What workshops are we looking for?

 Short, sharp presentations on any STEAM projects that are hands on, interactive, fun – especially new ideas!
 No waffle!
-Or you could run one of the 4 Social Justice Design Challenges?
+Or you could run a Problem Solvers Design Challenge?

-The aim of the Student Social Justice Design Problem Solvers Challenge session is to create an opportunity for student teams to tackle real-life design or STEAM challenges in a supportive way.
+The aim of the Problem Solvers Design Challenge session is to create an opportunity for student and teachers to tackle real-life design or STEAM challenges in a supportive way.
 The proposed challenges can be related to an individual situation (e.g. a child with no hands wishing to ride a bike with his friends – taken from the Big Life Fix with Simon Reeve), a local community challenge (e.g how do we determine if the river water is safe to drink?), a state or even global challenge (e.g. Bee-pocalypse).

 - Each session will have a different real life design or STEAM challenge to solve.
 Information about each challenge to be aimed at Year 4 – 10 students